Helping Jabil clients build future-proof IoT products

 The solution

-This lean-agile model enabled much faster experimentation than traditional enterprise IoT programs.
-Rather than waiting 18–24 months for a first working product, Jabil’s clients could see an MVP in as little as 2–3 weeks.
-Because the architecture was modular and based on open standards, clients could evolve their products over time without waiting on a single platform vendor to extend its ecosystem.
+Rather than waiting 18–24 months for a first working product, Jabil’s clients could see a minimum viable product in as little as two to three weeks.
+The modular architecture made this possible — because every service was built on open standards, clients could evolve their products over time without waiting on a single platform vendor to extend its ecosystem.
+That combination of speed, lower costs, and greater flexibility helped Jabil strengthen its position as a strategic innovation partner in the IoT market.

 The results